-11.3F.1 To ensure that wildlife mitigation proceeds expeditiously, within 90 days following the adoption of this program consummate interim five-year agreements, similar to the interim Washington Wildlife Mitigation agreement, with the states of Idaho and Oregon and appropriate Indian tribes mitigation projects for implementation.
+11.3F.1 To ensure that wildlife mitigation proceeds expeditiously, within 90 days following the adoption of this program consummate interim five-year agreements, similar to the interim Washington Wildlife Mitigation agreement, with the states of Idaho and Oregon and appropriate Indian tribes time frame, then by February 15, 1994, submit to the Council a list of wildlife mitigation projects for implementation.
 Each October 1, thereafter, submit to the Council a list of wildlife mitigation projects for implementation.